 “Never forget that we are here to help people solve problems.
 Be compassionate, efficient, thorough and diligent.
 Always remember there are no shortcuts and no substitute for hard work.”

-Here is what Michael and Emily had to say about their interest in the law and it's no doubt these two will be compassionate, efficient, thorough and diligent:
+Here is what Michael and Emily had to say about their interest in the law and there is no doubt these two will be compassionate, efficient, thorough and diligent:

 What did you learn from your father about life as an attorney growing up?